Skip to Content

 Violent Crimes

-Denver Violent Crime Defense Attorneys
+Denver Violent Crime Lawyer

 Understanding Violent Crimes in Colorado

 You can face violent crime charges in Denver under a wide variety of circumstances.
 Although you are innocent until proven guilty, police and court officials can be very unsympathetic to your explanations.
-Depending on the crime that the state charges you with, you will be facing a different offenses and unique possible penalties.
+Depending on the crime that the state charges you with, you will be facing different offenses and unique possible penalties.

 In most circumstances, Colorado considers the following offenses violent crimes:

 Many violent crimes in Denver are charged as felonies, although some are misdemeanors.
-A Class 1 Felony is the most serious and can carries penalties that include up to life in prison.
+A Class 1 Felony is the most serious and can carry penalties that include up to life in prison.
 Even a Class 6 Felony, a lesser conviction, carries significant jail time and financial penalties.

 When facing charges for a violent crime, it is important to understand the severity of the situation and the potential consequences.
 Violent crimes can include offenses such as assault, domestic violence, robbery, homicide, and more.
 Convictions for these crimes can result in significant penalties, including imprisonment, fines, probation, and a permanent criminal record.